Chinese New Year (Lunar New Year) 2026: Calendar & Horoscope

 How Long is the Chinese New Year Holiday?

-China's public holiday for Lunar New Year is 8 days, from Chinese New Year to the 8th day of the lunar calendar new year.
+China's public holiday for Lunar New Year is 8 days, typically from Chinese New Year's Eve to the 7th day of the lunar calendar new year.

 Offices, banks, factories, shops, and most non-essential services will close doors for a week's holiday.
 Hotels and large retail outlets stay open and may even be busier than usual!
 School holidays are four weeks long and migrant workers abandon their factory and construction jobs for weeks to return home.